-Gregory Bailey (67) ‡ Non-executive Director
+Gregory Bailey (68)‡ Non-executive Director

-Gregory Bailey, founded Palantir Group Inc which made successful investments in bio-tech company start-ups and financings, and is currently CEO of Juvenescence Ltd, chairman of Portage Biotech Inc, a CSE-traded drug development company and non-executive director of NYSE traded Biohaven Pharmaceuticals Holding Company.
-He is also founder and chairman of Chelsea Avondale, a property and causualty insurance and reinsurance group.
+Gregory Bailey, founded Palantir Group Inc which made successful investments in bio-tech company start-ups and financings, and is co-founder and currently executive chairman of Juvenescence Ltd. non-executive director of Portage Biotech Inc, a NASDAQ-traded drug development company and non-executive director of NYSE traded Biohaven Ltd. He is also founder and chairman of Chelsea Avondale, a property and casualty insurance and founder and chairman of Culminant Reinsurance.
 Along with comprehensive experience in finance and healthcare, he has served on many public company boards and brings to the Group an extensive involvement in corporate governance.